sampada010/credit_card_fraud_detection/README.md

 # 4. Naive Bayes Classifier
 Naive Bayes is a probabilistic classifier based on Bayes' theorem.
 It assumes independence between features, making it a fast and efficient algorithm.

+## Usage

+### 1. Run the Jupyter Notebook:
+Open a terminal and run:
+jupyter notebook

+### 2. Visualizations
+The notebook contains various visualizations to help understand the performance of each algorithm, including feature importance plots, confusion matrices, and ROC curves.

+## Evaluation Metrics
+We evaluate the models based on the following metrics:

+Accuracy: The percentage of correct predictions.
+Precision: The proportion of positive identifications that are correct.
+Recall: The proportion of actual positives that were correctly classified.
+F1-Score: The harmonic mean of precision and recall.
+AUC-ROC: The area under the ROC curve, which measures the ability of the classifier to distinguish between fraud and non-fraud.